 - On-site deli is open most days Thursday-Monday for breakfast and lunch.

-Our Houston location has an on-site bunkhouse with shower and laundry facilities.
+Our Houston location has free on-site camping.
 Learn more about lodging options…

 - Government-issued photo ID

 - If you have your own gear: In-date reserve card and seal.
 Bring the rig to manifest so we can check it.
 Rental gear is available; see below.

 - AAD: Optional but strongly recommended for all jumpers.

 - Currency requirements: Please see the Skydiver’s Information Manual, section 5.2.

 - Please drop off a credit card or put money on account before jumping.
 You can also buy jump tickets online to save you from checking out with manifest at the end of the day.
 Close out with manifest at the end of the day as soon as possible to get your card back.

 - Pulling from a load after the 10-minute call may result in loss of your jump ticket.

 - Wingsuiters: Be sure to manifest as a wingsuiter for each jump and see our wingsuit dive guidelines.
 If you don’t declare your intentions with manifest, the increased last-minute load organizing may result in you missing the load.